 f) Realism: Splines can help create more realistic motion because they allow for subtle changes in acceleration and deceleration, which are essential for creating lifelike movement.

-So in this article we learned the topic Splines Keys - Definition, Uses and Advantages hope you connect well.
+So, in this article, we explored the concept of Splines Keys - Definition, Uses and Advantages.
+We hope this information helped you understand the topic clearly.